Skip to main content Skip to secondary navigation

 • Learning mindset: applicant exhibits curiosity and humility, especially in relation to partnership engagement

-• Value add: the fellowship program is likely to contribute towards the applicant’s personal and professional development and doctoral degree progress
+• Value add: the program contributes to the applicant's personal and professional development and doctoral degree progress and/or the applicant's experiences, expertise, and background adds value to the RAISE cohort and program